Cadmium phosphide: Structure

 Cd3P2 has a room-temperature tetragonal form.

 The crystalline structure of cadmium phosphide is very similar to that of zinc phosphide (Zn3P2), cadmium arsenide (Cd3As2) and zinc arsenide (Zn3As2).
 These compounds of the Zn-Cd-P-As quaternary system exhibit full continuous solid-solution.

 Applications

+Over the last decade, interest in cadmium phosphide as a source for fast, near-IR emission has grown due to the development of cadmium phosphide quantum dots.
+Literature has demonstrated that these quantum dots possess tunable emission between 700 nm to 1500 nm.
+A recent paper investigated the effect of surface passivation on these quantum dots and showed that cadmium phosphide quantum dots may have an intrinsic band-edge relaxation time less than 100 ns.

 Safety

 Like other metal phosphides, it is acutely toxic when swallowed due to the formation of phosphine gas when it reacts with gastric acid.
-It is also carcinogen and dangerous for the skin, eyes and other organs in a large part due to cadmium poisoning.
+It is also carcinogenic and dangerous for the skin, eyes and other organs in a large part due to cadmium poisoning.